 - Coins or stamps collections

 Low Premiums with High Deductibles

 Homeowner’s insurance coverage comes with deductibles.
 Moreover, a deductible is the amount of money the homeowner agreed to share in the event of an insurance claim.
 In addition, cheaper premiums come with higher deductibles.
-What’s more, some people tend to choose home insurance plans with lower premiums.
+Moreover, some people tend to choose home insurance plans with lower premiums.
 Furthermore, this may pose financial problems to homeowners who don’t have enough emergency funds.
-Homeowners with low premiums might shell out a huge amount of money in case they file a claim.
+Homeowners with low premiums might lose considerable money if they file a claim.
 Always consider your financial capability when choosing deductibles for your insurance policies.

 Lack of Special Insurance Coverage